Well Water Testing

-If you are needing water testing for a Loan Evaluation, it is required that LCHD staff takes the sample for it to be official.
-The cost is $50.00
+If you are needing water testing for a Loan Evaluation, it is usually required that one of our Environmental Public Health Specialists take the sample for it to be official.

-A well water series can be sent to the state for testing.
-This includes tests for pH, nitrate, chloride, sulfate, fluoride, iron, manganese, and lead.
-The state requires that our staff draws the sample.
-The cost is $50.00.
+A more extensive well water test series can be sent to the state for testing.
+The state requires that our staff draw the sample.

 We recommended individuals test their well water annually.
 If coliform bacteria or E. coli is present in the sample, instructions on how to disinfect your water will be provided.
 After you have performed the disinfection process it is advised that you test your water again.